jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Returning individuals to the liberation of a distributed Main Street economy is how the "player god" of the Internet Age will get populated.

 This change can't happen soon enough.
 Our culture of micro-management by layers of management is rotting our economy.
 While we'll always need mentors, authority figures, and administrators (especially in massive industries).
 However, since 1970, there's been a huge bureaucratic creep.
-We already saw it with the proliferation of BS spreading administrators, consultants, and of course 3500% more medical system middlemen.
+We already saw it with the proliferation of BS spreading administrators, consultants, and the 3500% more middlemen in the medical system.

 Another example of this bureaucratic growth, famed aerospace engineer Ben Rich (who created stealth technology) said in 1994 only about 45 percent of a procurement budget is actually spent producing the hardware.
 The rest goes to bureaucratic madness.
 Which is why development costs of fighter jets increased by a factor of 100 since the 1950s.